 12. The community's ability to detect and respond to the risk of violent extremism in others.

-A decision whether any further inquests are necessary will be made as the substantive inquiry phase progresses.
+A decision whether any further inquests are necessary will be made as the substantive inquiry phase on these issues progresses.

 Findings